mmilano/sketch-data-faker/README.md

 ## Changelog

+- 0.8.0 - added an option for the plural lorem data methods to take a 'count' parameter
 - 0.7.0 - Bring back ability to use in Symbols imported from Libraries
 - 0.6.1 - Revert work on library imports in order to fix bug with symbols
 - 0.6 - Use on text layers as part of library imports